hahaluckyme/transitioning-for-companies/README.md

 To add a new item, open a [Pull Request](https://github.com/hahaluckyme/transitioning-for-companies/pull/new/master).
 If only one step is hard

 ## Impossible (Cannot make changes)
-- Gmail (handle) | Cannot change gmail email addresses
+- Gmail (email address) | Cannot change gmail email addresses

 ## Difficult (Impossible without supporting Legal Documentation)
 - Chase | Requires Legal Document of new name